cheney-yan-ifl/cdk-demo/README.md

 ## Key Design Decisions

 ### 1. Makefile-Driven Approach
-**Why**: Centralizes deployment logic in one logic. all steps are debuggable, if you have permission.
-In other words, what you see on your Makefile is what you get on Pipeline.
+**Why**: Centralizes deployment logic in one place.
+All steps are debuggable if you have permission.
+In other words, what you see in your Makefile is what you get in the pipeline.

 ### 2. No Hardcoded Credentials
 We even avoid using Azure DevOps credentials to avoid duplicating secrets.
-As long as he running agent has configured the AWS_SERVICE_CONNECTION, the job should be running correctly.
+As long as the running agent has configured the AWS_SERVICE_CONNECTION, the job should run correctly.
-If we have to, we can use Azure DevOps credentials, but needs be careful of multiple places of credentials might cause management issues.
+If we have to use Azure DevOps credentials, we need to be careful that multiple places of credentials might cause management issues.

 ### 3. Branch-Based Deployment
 **Why**: Clear, predictable deployment workflow